kitconcept/kitconcept.voltodemo/README.rst

 Demo home page
 --------------

-It features a hack to make the Plone site Volto tiles enabled with some demo content.
+It features a hack to make the Plone site Volto Blocks enabled with some demo content.

 Volto Editor
 -------------

-It enables the Volto tiles behavior on the ``Document`` content type by default, enabling Volto editor for that content type.
+It enables the Volto Blocks behavior on the ``Document`` content type by default, enabling Volto editor for that content type.

 Disabled content types